-- 3.4 In accordance with the provisions of the Justice (Northern Ireland) Act 2002, the PPS will provide prosecutorial advice to investigators at any stage of an investigation in connection with the prosecution of offences.
-This may include advice regarding the quality and admissibility of evidence, the evidence required to support the prosecution of a person for a particular offence or whether the assets of a person under investigation should be made subject of a Restraint Order.
-However, the PPS does not direct the police or other investigators. - 3.5 Pre-charge advice is a specific example of prosecutorial advice which occurs when advice is sought by police about the specific charges, if any, which should be preferred against any person suspected of committing a criminal offence.
+- 3.4 In accordance with section 31(5) of the Justice (Northern Ireland) Act 2002, the PPS will provide prosecutorial advice to investigators at any stage of an investigation in connection with the prosecution of offences.
+This may include, for example, advice regarding the quality and admissibility of evidence; what evidence should be submitted with a file to support the prosecution of a person for a particular offence; or whether the assets of a person under investigation should be made subject of a restraint order.
+It may also include guidance to police officers on what constitutes a reasonable line of enquiry and the proper approach to fulfilling their disclosure obligations.
+However, the PPS does not direct investigations conducted by police or other agencies. - 3.5 Pre-charge advice is a specific example of prosecutorial advice which occurs when advice is sought by police about the specific charges, if any, which should be preferred against any person suspected of committing a criminal offence.